-Neck (and cervical spine): There are limited studies about the efficacy of chronic pain programs for neck disorders.
+Neck and Shoulder: There are limited studies about the efficacy of chronic pain programs for neck, shoulder, or upper extremity musculoskeletal disorders.
 (Karjalainen, 2003) This may be because rates of cervical claims are only 20-25% of the rates of lumbar claims.
-In addition, little is know as to chronicity of outcomes.
+In addition, little is known as to chronicity of outcomes.
 Researchers using PRIDE Program (Progressive Rehabilitation Institute of Dallas for Ergonomics) data compared a cohort of patients with cervical spine disorders to those with lumbar spine disorders from 1990-1995 and found that they had similar outcomes.
 Cervical patients were statistically less likely to have undergone pre-rehabilitative surgery.
-(Wright, 1999) Interdisciplinary functional restoration programs (FRPs) are equally efficacious for treating both chronic occupational cervical and lumbar disorders, and FRPs are equally effective, irrespective of the compensable body part(s).
-(Hartzell, 2014)
+(Wright, 1999)

 Multidisciplinary back training: (involvement of psychologists, physiotherapists, occupational therapists, and/or medical specialists).
 The training program is partly based on physical training and partly on behavioral cognitive training.
 Physical training is performed according to the "graded activity" principle.
 The main goal is to restore daily function.
 A recent review of randomized controlled studies of at least a year's duration found that this treatment modality produced a positive effect on work participation and possibly on quality of life.
 There was no long-term effect on experienced pain or functional status (this result may be secondary to the instrument used for outcome measure).
-Intensity of training had no substantial influence on the effectiveness of the treatment. (van Geen, 2007) (Bendix, 1997) (Bendix, 1998) (Bendix, 1998) (Bendix, 2000) (Frost, 1998) (Moore, 1978) (Skouen, 2002) (Mellin, 1990) (Haldorsen, 2002)
+Intensity of training had no substantial influence on the effectiveness of the treatment. (van Geen, 2007) (Bendix, 1997) (Bendix, 1998) (Bendix2, 1998) (Bendix, 2000) (Frost, 1998) (Harkapaa, 1990) (Skouen, 2002) (Mellin, 1990) (Haldorsen, 2002)

 Intensive multidisciplinary rehabilitation of chronic low back pain: The most recent Cochrane study was withdrawn from the Cochrane (3/06) as the last literature search was performed in 1998.
 Studies selected included a physical dimension treatment and at least one other treatment dimension (psychological, social, or occupational).
 Back schools were not included unless they included the above criteria.
 There was strong evidence that intensive multidisciplinary biopsychosocial rehabilitation with functional restoration improved function when compared to inpatient or outpatient nonmultidisciplinary rehabilitation.
 Intensive (> 100 hours), daily interdisciplinary rehabilitation was moderately superior to noninterdisciplinary rehabilitation or usual care for short- and long-term functional status (standardized mean differences, -0.40 to -0.90 at 3 to 4 months, and -0.56 to -1.07 at 60 months).
 There was moderate evidence of pain reduction.
 There was contradictory evidence regarding vocational outcome.
 Less intensive programs did not show improvements in pain, function, or vocational outcomes.
 It was suggested that patients should not be referred to multidisciplinary biopsychosocial rehabilitation without knowing the actual content of the program.
-(Guzman, 2001) (Guzmán, 2002) (van Geen, 2007) (Bendix, 1998) (Bendix, 1998) (Bendix, 2000) (Frost, 1998) (Moore, 1978) (Skouen, 2002) (Mellin, 1990) (Haldorsen, 2002)
+(Guzman, 2001) (Guzman-Cochrane, 2002) (van Geen, 2007) (Bendix, 1997) (Bendix, 1998) (Bendix2, 1998) (Bendix, 2000) (Frost, 1998) (Harkapaa, 1990) (Skouen, 2002) (Mellin, 1990) (Haldorsen, 2002)

-Multidisciplinary biopsychosocial rehabilitation for subacute low back pain among working age adults: The programs described had to include a physical component plus either a psychological, social and/or vocational intervention.
-There was moderate evidence of positive effectiveness for multidisciplinary rehabilitation for subacute low back pain and that a workplace visits increases effectiveness.
+Multidisciplinary biopsychosocial rehabilitation for subacute low back pain among working age adults: The programs described had to include a physical component plus ether a psychological, social and/or vocational intervention.
+There was moderate evidence of positive effectiveness for multidisciplinary rehabilitation for subacute low back pain and that a workplace visit increases effectiveness.
 The trials included had methodological shortcomings, and further research was suggested.
 (Karjalainen, 2003)